 - Going to college

-To address both medical transitions and these additional milestones, Ultragenyx developed an XLH Transitions Toolkit to provide information and resources to help young adults with XLH (and other rare conditions) and their parents/caregivers prepare to transition to adult healthcare.
+Check out the XLH Transitions Toolkit, which provides information and resources to help young adults with XLH (and other rare conditions) and their parents/caregivers prepare to transition to adult healthcare.
 It will also spark some thoughts about other parts of adulthood with a rare condition – from dating to managing mental health.

 “Children may look forward to greater independence, but also be anxious about navigating daily life by themselves.
 The Global Genes toolkit, Gaining Independence as a Young Adult with a Rare Disease, can be a useful resource for those learning to navigate adulthood with a rare disease,” said Nicole Boice, Founder of Global Genes.

-Don’t forget to also check with your patient advocacy organization to see if there are any disease-specific resources available.
+Don’t forget to also ask your patient advocacy organization if they have disease-specific resources available.
 Remember, the process is different for everyone, but it’s best to start early!